vincentole/bike_sharing_demand_ann_from_scratch/README.md

 This project is for my personal learning, however, anyone who is also studying machine learning might find this helpful.

-I demonstrate how you can build a simple neural network from scratch to model a regression problem.
+I demonstrate how you can build a simple neural network (perceptron) from scratch to model a regression problem.

 You can find an html version of the code via the following link: \
 [Bike Sharing Demand - ANN From Scratch](https://vincentole.github.io/bike_sharing_demand_ann_from_scratch/)